Find detailed information here

 |4||Aileron & Throttle||Rudder & Elevator|

-There are two memory slots (Config 'A' and Config 'B') to store calibration and configuration data for two different transmitters or setups.
+There are memory slots to store calibration and configuration data for different Remote Controllers or different configurations.

 The aircraft in the simulator can be controlled with: